ThatCoolCoder/spall/README.md

 - Data binding/two-way parameters
 - Scoped CSS
     - Will require interfering with `class=""` attributes of elements to map the names of classes
-    - Alternately, could transform css to use selectors such as `__sp123 x`.
+    - Alternately, could transform css to use selectors such as `__sp123 userdefinedclass`.
 The outer selector would be applied to the `<span>` containing the element.
 - Make requests to non-index directories still lead to the SPA (is this possible without writing a custom server?)
 - Make project-template-creater (similar to `dotnet new`)
 - Make custom dev server with file watching (similar to `dotnet watch run`)